Reporter Shot Dead In Afghanistan - UrduPoint

 Reporter Shot Dead In Afghanistan

-KABUL, (UrduPoint / Pakistan Point News - 21st Dec, 2020 ) :Gunmen murdered an Afghan journalist in the eastern city of Ghazni on Monday, the third reporter in the violence-plagued country to be killed in the last two months.
+Kabul, (UrduPoint / Pakistan Point News - 21st Dec, 2020 ) :Gunmen murdered an Afghan journalist in the eastern city of Ghazni on Monday, the third reporter to be killed in the last two months in the violence-plagued country.

 Rahmatullah Nekzad was shot dead with a silenced pistol by unknown gunmen near his home while he was travelling to a nearby mosque, Ghazni province police spokesman Ahmad Khan Seerat told AFP.